-Dates of student teaching: District:

-Name of your university supervisor:
+of

-This is an evaluation of your university supervisor, the University's representative.
-Please evaluate your university supervisor by answering the following questions.
-There also is space provided below for additional comments or further explanation.
+g: School: District: Name of your university supervisor: university supervisor by an additional comments or fur anonymous and this form v ar university supervisor, the University's representative.
+Please evaluate your swering the following questions.
+There also is space provided below for ther explanation.
 Please be thoughtful and candid.
-This evaluation is anonymous and this form will not be shown to your university supervisor until the required number of observations and write-ups are completed and your grades have been submitted to the Attallah College of Educational Studies office.

-1. How often did your university supervisor communicate with you in person or by other means about issues related to your teaching practice?

-- \Box Less than once per month

-- \Box Once per month

-- \Box 2-3 times per month

-- \Box Once per week

-- \Box 2-3 times per week
+This evaluation is will not be shown to your university supervisor until the required number of are completed and your grades have been submitted to the Attallah College of 1.
+How often did your univ issues related to your teach ☐ Less than once per month ☐ Once per month ☐ 2-3 times per month ☐ Once per week ☐ 2-3 times per week ☐ Daily 2.
+How often did your univ during your field placemen Less than once per month Once per month Once per week 2-3 times per week Daily ☐ Promoted reflective prac ☐ Frequently observed my teaching ational theory ces that led to my success ng me work through problems in teaching 4.
+In what way did your un iversity supervisor help you the most?

-- □ Daily

-2. How often did your university supervisor observe your classroom instruction and provide feedback during your field placement?

-- \Box Less than once per month

-- \Box Once per month

-- \Box 2-3 times per month

-- \Box Once per week

-- \Box 2-3 times per week

-- □ Daily

-3. My university supervisor (select all that apply):

-- □ Understood current educational theory - □ Modeled collegial practices that led to my success - □ Was well versed in helping me work through problems in teaching - \Box Promoted reflective practice

-\Box Frequently observed my teaching, met with me, and offered useful advice and strategies about my teaching

-□ Was knowledgeable about and able to provide support for field-based assignments

-4. In what way did your university supervisor help you the most?

 5. Was there anything you wished your university supervisor did differently?

-Circle the number after each statement that best describes your assessment according to the scale below:

-1 = Strongly disagree 2 = Disagree 3 = Agree 4 = Strongly agree

-6. My university supervisor provided ample time for conferences in addition to observing my classroom teaching.
-3 4 Please explain: 7.
-I felt comfortable contacting my university supervisor for advice.
-1 2 3 4 Please explain: 8.
-My university supervisor observed and evaluated me in my classroom as provided in the handbook.
-1 2 3 4 Please explain: 1 2 2 4 9.
+Circle the number after each statement that best describes your assessment according to the scale below: 1 = Strongly disagree 2 = Disagree 3 = Agree 4 = Strongly agree ; 6.
+My university supervisor provided ample time for conferences in addition to observing my classroom teaching.
+3 4 Please expla in: 1 2 2 4 7.
+I felt comf fortable contacting my university supervisor for advice.
+1 2 3 4 Please expla in: 1 2 2 4 8.
+My univer in the handbe 1 2 3 4 Please expla in: 1 2 9.
 I had confidence in my university supervisor's knowledge of instruction.
-1 2 3 4 Please explain: 1 2 2 4 10.
+3 4 Please expla in: 1 2 3 4 10.
 My university supervisor helped me make classroom application of what had been taught in my teacher education program courses.
-1 2 3 4 Please explain: 11.
-My university supervisor gave me specific suggestions for improvement.
-1 2 3 4 Please explain: - 12.
-My university supervisor was responsive to my concerns.
-1 2 3 4 Please explain: - 13.
+3 4 Please expla in: 2 2 4 11.
+My unive ersity supervisor gave me specific suggestions for improvement.
+1 2 3 4 Please expla in: 1 2 2 4 12.
+My unive ersity supervisor was responsive to my concerns.
+1 2 3 4 Please expla in: 1 2 3 4 13.
 My university supervisor supported the development of my classroom management and instructional skills.
-1 2 3 4 Please explain: 14.
+3 4 Please expla in: 14.
 Overall, my university supervisor was highly effective.
-1 2 3 4 Please explain:
+1 2 3 4 Please expla in: